mz4987/CS598-DL4H-Reproducibility-Project/README.md

 # Step 6: Train Models and Evaluate Results

-Models are provded in notebooks.
+Models are provided in notebooks.

 Mortality and Length-of-stay (LOS) Predictions models are demonstrated as `Baselines for Mortality and LOS prediction - Sklearn.ipynb` and `Baselines for Mortality and LOS prediction - GRU-D.ipynb`.